Silent Screams Inc.

 Mental health disorder is a wide range of conditions that affect mood, thinking and behavior.
 It includes our emotional, psychological, mental and social well-being.
 A large percentage of the U.S population at some point in their life experiences some type of mental health challenge.
 In fact it is common.
 Sexual assault survivors experience mental health challenges.

 Counseling is very important to a sex crime survivor.
-There are varied degrees of symptoms so varied degrees of counseling treatments are needed.
-Counseling can come fom friends, family, clergy and professionals.
-The impwould be needed.
+There are varying degrees of symptoms so varied degrees of counseling treatments are needed.
+Counseling can come from friends, family, clergy, and professionals.
 Be very wise in choosing a therapist or counselor.

 A sex crime survivor may be forced to live in a shelter as the result of the crime committed against her or him.
 If the survivor is not able to provide financially for themselves, due to physical, mental or emotional inability caused by the assault they often end up at a shelter.
 This can add more stress however it can also be a place of help and resources.